Art&Craft - Deco&Design - Crafting ideas

 Wooden sinks - suitable species, treatments for water resistance, maintenance

 A wooden sink in the bathroom doesn't seem like an option at first glance.
-Wood is not very resistant to moisture, it molds, it rots, so it would be the last material to think about for an environment that can't possibly be water-free.
+Wood is poorly resistant to moisture, it molds, it rots, so it would be the last material to consider for an environment that is not even remotely water-free.
 And yet!
-Our grandparents washed in wooden washtubs, water was carried to the fields in wooden baskets, the wells were made of wood, the barrels in which water or wine was kept were also made of wood.
+Our grandparents used to wash in wooden washstands, water was carried to the fields in a wooden coffin, the well was made of wood, the barrels in which the water or wine was kept were also made of wood.
 So why wouldn't wood be good for the sink?
-Indeed, these are different times and we want wood to look good, not to deteriorate.
-And it is precisely because these are different times that there are protective materials that make it possible to protect and maintain wood.
+These are different times and we want wood to look good, not to deteriorate.
+And precisely because these are different times, there are protective materials that make it possible to protect and maintain wood.
 And a wooden sink no longer seems incompatible with the bathroom.

 Wood used